If you’ve been on Quidax, you’ve probably seen things like “Binance Coin (BEP20), Chainlink (ERC20), and PancakeSwap (BEP20).

 The biggest benefit of pegged coins is that they are more cost-effective.
 You don’t have to pay those high Ethereum gas fees when making transfers, so you benefit.

-Technical Differences Between BEP20 Tokens and ERC20 Tokens
+Technical Differences Between BEP20, TRC20, and ERC20 Tokens

 - Cheaper Gas Fees for BEP20 Tokens

-If you open your Quidax app, you’ll find that a lot of coins are BEP20 tokens, while some are also ERC20.
+If you open your Quidax app, you’ll find that a lot of coins are BEP20 tokens, while some are also ERC20 and TRC-20.

 The primary difference between both chains is in gas fees.
 When you make a transaction using an ERC20 token, you pay gas fees in Ethereum.
 But, if you’re transacting with a BEP20 token, your gas fees are paid in BNB.